-This is my review of the best first aid kit for basketball in 2021.
+This is my review of the best first aid kit for basketball.

 There is nothing worse than going up for a rebound and then landing awkwardly on your ankle.
 I can’t even count how many times this has happened to me on a basketball court and I bet you can’t either.

 When playing basketball, injuries such as cuts, bruises, and sprains happen.
 And when they do, you want to be prepared.

 Having a first aid kit with you when you hit the courts is always a good idea.
 But which first aid kit should you choose?

 Anyone who goes to a public park or gym should have a first aid kit or related items nearby.
 When you are shooting hoops or playing a pickup game, there is always the potential for injury.

 Sometimes it is as minor as a small fall or scratch, while other times it can be a broken bone or serious laceration.
 Many first aid kits come with many different items to help a range of injuries.

 It is also important to remember that while a first aid kit is great for helping out initially, be sure to call for help if the injury is serious enough.

 Of course, if you are playing basketball at home or at a game where trainers are present, having your own first aid kit likely isn’t necessary.